 One Small Move Made All The Difference

-At the time, it was really hard to imagine the benefits of going to a career fair because hardly anyone ever gets a job at a career fair.
+At the time, it was really hard to imagine the benefits of going to a career fair.
+Back then, hardly anyone ever got a job at a career fair.
 I knew it was just one big marketing opportunity for the companies to say how awesome they were without ever expecting to hire anybody there.

 When I started Financial Samurai in 2009, I had already been waffling for three years.
-In 2006 my dad had suggested I start a personal finance site since he knew I had a passion for finance and writing.
+In 2006 my dad had suggested I start a personal finance site.
+He knew I had a passion for finance and writing.

-Now I'm on my podcast journey because I want to build a huge library of audio content for my son to listen to just in case I pass away before he gets to really know me.
+Now I'm on my podcast journey because I want to build a huge library of audio content for my son.
+Just in case I pass away before he gets to really know me, he'll have something great to go through.
 Yes, it's also a good opportunity to practice verbal communication and to tap new consumers who only consume via audio.

 It's really impossible to predict how your life will end up.
 I hope everybody lives long and prospers.
 What's certain is that if you do nothing out of the ordinary, nothing out of the ordinary will ever happen to you.

 Are you ready to get on that damn 6 am bus?
 I hope you are because more than half of success is showing up.
 The other half is staying consistent with unwavering commitment.